MinhAnh2610/BeanJournal_BackEnd/README.md

-# BeanJournal
+# BeanJournal_BackEnd

 Welcome to the **BeanJournal** backend repository.
 This project is an API built using ASP.NET Core, designed to handle diary entries with features like file uploads, tagging, and image processing.
-The backend is deployed to Azure and utilizes Docker and SQL Server for the database, with plans for PostgreSQL support.
+The backend utilizes Docker and SQL Server for the database, with plans for PostgreSQL support.

 ## Features